Victor Marra Newland: Early life and career

 Newland was born at Marra station, near Wilcannia, New South Wales, the third son of Simpson Newland (1835–1925) and his wife Jane Isabella Newland, née Layton (c.
 1850 – 11 January 1939).

-He was educated at Queen's School, North Adelaide, and St. Peter's College.
+He was educated at Queen's School, North Adelaide, and St. Peter's College, and was a member of the Modern Pickwick Club.
 He joined the South Australian Mounted Rifles and sailed to South Africa with the second contingent of the Light Horse and served in the Boer War.
 He was mentioned in despatches, and awarded the Distinguished Conduct Medal and the Queen's South Africa Medal with five clasps.

 After the war he remained in Africa.
 He acted as manager for a land and stock agency in Nairobi, British East Africa (now Kenya) in 1903, then two years later with fellow South Australian Leslie Jefferis Tarlton (1877–c.
 1950) he formed Newland, Tarlton & Co.
 Ltd., organizing big-game safaris for wealthy patrons, including Theodore Roosevelt in 1909–1910.
 Newland was a president of the Associated Chambers of Commerce, a member of the Kenya's Legislative Council, and chairman of the Nairobi Town Council.